treangenlab/emu/README.md

 conda install emu
 ```

-###### Create local Emu conda environment
+###### Option 2: Create local Emu conda environment
-Install conda, and create an environment that supports Emu.
+If you are unable to install Emu via conda as described above, an alternative approach is to install conda and create an environment that supports Emu.
 The default name of the environment created is `emu`, but this can be configured in the `environment.yml` file if desired.
 The environment will need to be activated before Emu can be run.
 ```bash
 conda env create -f environment.yml conda activate <name_of_environment>